 Income taxes are accounted for under the asset and liability method.
 Deferred income tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax base and operating loss and tax credit carryforwards.
 Deferred income tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
 The Company continually assesses the need for a tax valuation allowance based on all available information.
-As of December 31, 2019, the Company maintained a \$0.3 million valuation allowance against its deferred tax assets relating to stock options held by the Company's former Chief Executive Officer, which were forfeited in connection with the effectiveness of his resignation on January 26, 2020.
-In December 2019, the Company recorded a \$0.3 million deferred income tax benefit related to the \$4.8 million goodwill impairment charge.

 Accounting for uncertainty in income taxes recognized in an enterprise's financial statements requires a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Also, consideration should be given to de-recognition, classification, interest and penalties, accounting in interim periods, disclosure and transition.
 Tax positions are subject to change in the future, as a number of years may elapse before a particular matter for which an established reserve is audited and finally resolved.
-Federal tax returns for tax years 2016 through 2018 remained open for examination as of December 31, 2019.
+Federal tax returns for tax years 2017 through 2019 remained open for examination as of December 31, 2020.

-Stock-Based Compensation
+Share-Based Compensation

-The Company utilizes stock-based awards as a form of compensation for certain officers.
+The Company utilizes share-based awards as a form of compensation for certain officers.
 The Company records compensation expense for all awards granted.
 The Company uses the Black-Scholes valuation model and straight-line amortization of compensation expense over the requisite service period for each separately vesting portion of the grants.